 There is a small risk of tearing or perforating the bowel.
-This happens in approximately 1 in 2000 colonoscopies; this increases to 1 in 500 if polyp removal is performed.
+This happens in approximately 1 in 5000 flexible sigmoidoscopies and 1 in 2000 colonoscopies; this increases to 1 in 500 if polyp removal is performed.
 In such cases, the person is admitted to hospital for observation, as emergency surgery may be required.